dasarpai/old.dasarpai.github.io/_dsblog/2024-10-20-Introduction-to-Container-Registry.md

 ## The CLI commands to manage all these container registries are same?

 No, the CLI commands to manage all these container registries are different.
 You need to check the documentation for each of them to get the exact commands.
+But they are similar and revolves around the same concepts like push, pull, tag, delete, list, etc.

 ## Does all these container registry supports CI/CD?